The-Marcy-Lab-School/8-2-2-assignment/README.md

 Make a SQL query that creates a table `patients`, with an `id`, `name`, and `age` column.
 The `id` column should be a primary key, the `name` is text and the `age` columns should be an integer.

 ## Question 3: createAppointmentsTable
 Ok, this is where it gets tricky.
 Our `appointments` table is the association (or "junction") table that links doctors to patients.
-It need to have `data` column (that's just text to keep things simple) and an `id` primary key column of it's own.
+It needs to have text `date` column and an `id` primary key column of it's own.

-But in order to link it to the other two with official foreign keys, you need to do something like this:
+It should also have two foreign keys: `doctor_id` and `patient_id` which you can do like this:

 ```sql
 some_table_id INTEGER REFERENCES some_table
 some_other_table_id INTEGER REFERENCES some_other_table
 ```

-There are many ways to link tables, but this is a pretty simple way to start that works as long as the other tables have a proper primary key `id` column.
+There are many ways to link tables, but this is a pretty simple way to start that works as long as the other tables have a primary key column called `id`.

-So apply that to your tables and you should be all set!

 # Part 2: The data
 Ok, with our tables set up properly, now we need to add some data to them!
 Remember, when using `knex.raw` we have to interpolate arguments to add data.
 Check this template and apply it to your code: